-- Feel sexy you could cover your pouch with specially designed underwear and lingerie, which also helps to hold the bag in place during intimate moments. - Fun under the covers there are range of intimate ostomy covers and wraps available to help you focus on your enjoyment and not your stoma. - Size is everything swap your regular bag for a smaller, more intimate one that will be less intrusive.
+• Feel sexy - you could cover your pouch with specially designed underwear and lingerie, which also helps to hold the bag in place during intimate moments.

+• Fun under the covers - there are range of intimate ostomy covers and wraps available to help you focus on your enjoyment and not your stoma.

+• Size is everything - swap your regular pouch for a smaller, more intimate one that will be less intrusive.
+You may want to try a smaller, closed-end pouch